SolidRun/ti_am64x_build/README.md

 #### Retrieving booting files over ethetnet.
-This part assumes that you have a tftp server in the same network, and that your board is in U-boot (flashed in eMMC/SD card).
+This part assumes that you have a tftp server in the same network, and that your board is in U-boot.

 * Get IP address using dhcp command (ignore the error, we are using this command to get an IP address for a DHCP server)